Aikoia/XIUsersList/README.md

 # XIUsersList

->More socailnetwork app has the feture,so I try to code a demo for it.
+>More and more socail network app has the feature,so I try to code a demo for it.

 ## Info
 All code in a .h file, and you can change anything you want.